apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 ### Apereo as CVE numbering authority

 Formal vulnerability identifiers (CVE IDs) are prohibitively difficult to acquire.
 This limits effectiveness of communication about security.
-Apereo becoming a CVE Numbering Authority could reduce friction in and increase effectiveness of communication about security vulnerabilities.
+[Apereo becoming a CVE Numbering Authority][open@ re Apereo as CVE issuer] could reduce friction in and increase effectiveness of communication about security vulnerabilities.

 ### Measuring and recruiting adopters